Home » Recipes » Snacks » No-Bake Peanut Butter Power Bars

 I'm calling this recipe a power bar because it's my spin on the classic protein bar.
 I'll admit, I'm not a fan of power bars.
 I think they're kind of stuck in the 80s and haven't advanced with the rest of the industry.

-But the concept of power bars is on point!
-They're portable, they're high in protein, they're great for refueling after a workout.
+But the concept of power bars is on point.
+They are portable, higher in protein and a convenient option after a workout.

 The only problem?
-Even though they have minimal ingredients, the first ingredient is cane sugar.
-There's 26g of sugar in one peanut butter power bar.
+Even though they use minimal ingredients, cane sugar is listed first.
+One peanut butter power bar contains 26 grams of sugar.
 26!

 We're obviously flipping this recipe inside out and reinventing it with SQ approved ingredients.
 Our base?
 Dates, nuts and seeds, some protein powder and quinoa.